 - develop and refine their arguments;

-- more clearly articulate their interventions in their field or fields;
+- more clearly articulate their interventions in their field;

 - rethink structure at all levels (chapters, sections, paragraphs, sentences);